jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+consider v-mask

-might not need a table plugin.
+after considering it, i donT think i need a table plugin.
 If I can properly tag columns then doing math on them shouldnT take any special code really.
 It would just be a formula, and probably use the Computed method

 need a close button for the focus UI.
 What if it were a label that brought focus back up one landmark level?